mcclory/Security-Infrastructure/README.md

 # UCSD-Cloud-Cli 0.1.0

-This toolset is designed to enable command-line-level access to common functions related to the security workflow(s) defined within this readme document for the UCSD team to use when configuring their Amazon Web Services environment(s).
+This tool set is designed to enable command-line-level access to common functions related to the security workflow(s) defined within this readme document for the UCSD team to use when configuring their Amazon Web Services environment(s).

 ## Development Environment Prerequisites